Heat pumps are a great way to heat or cool a home with only electricity. No gas is required for a heat pump to work.

 Currently there are only a few heat pump through-the-wall units.

-With that said there are a few with those that we found to be the best listed above.
+With that said there are a few with those above to be the best units we have found.

 There are units that have supplemental heating which come with big heat strips like a space heater.

 Supplemental units are not the same as heat pumps and use more electricity to heat a space.